littlehorse-enterprises/lh-user-tasks-bridge/README.md

 The API Client will start listening to any live changes in the `api-client` folder and recompile it.

-The UI will start with watch mode on <http://localhost:3000>
+The console will start with watch mode on <http://localhost:3000>

 ### Useful Links